 All you need to do is to just melt the wax onto the table top slate dips or cracks using a torch or something similar that will produce heat.
 You will simply let the wax drip into the dip of the crack and fill it.

 Next you will let the wax cool down and then scrap the excess wax off with a knife or something similar like a paint scraper.

 Lastly you will roll a ball over it while putting no undue pressure on it and you will be able to fix your table.
 When you are done, it should be just like before without the dents and the cracks.
-The best wax that you can buy is billiards wax, and is available right here.
+The best wax that you can buy is billiards wax.

 - Special slate repair glue is also available for use on bigger cracks and broken slates with a clean cut.

-This slate repair glue is available right here, and is always a good price.
+This slate repair glue is available online and in stores and won’t cost you a fortune.
 You will be able to use slate repair glue for many different problems.
 Simply apply the glue to the broken or cracked edges and let it dry.